tupui/batman/doc/settings.rst

 ^^^^^^^^^^^^

-The file ``settings.py`` contains the configuration of JPOD.
+The file ``settings.py`` contains the configuration of BATMAN.
 It can is devided into 5 blocks.

 Block 1 - Space of Parameters